Canine Brain Tumor Research

 - Once Dr. Pluhar reviews the images, she will be in touch with the owner or veterinarian with the next steps.

 We are always happy to accept charitable donations to help further our research efforts.
-(See sidebar for more on Batman, first case enrolled in these trials.)
-To donate to the research effort, click here and select “new gift” then designate the gift is for the “CVM canine brain tumor clinical trials” effort.
-Or you can contact Bill Venne, chief development officer, at 612-625-8480 or email@example.com.
+(See sidebar for more on Batman, first dog treated in these trials.)
+To donate to the research effort, click here, then search for “Batman Memorial Brain Tumor Fund", and select "Give Now!".
+Or you can contact Bill Venne, chief development officer, at 612-625-8480 or firstname.lastname@example.org.